Strike a Nerve

 Strike a Nerve is the seventh studio album by American rock band Drowning Pool.
 The album was released on September 30, 2022, by T-Boy and UMe.
-It is the final Drowning Pool album recorded with vocalist Jasen Moreno before leaving in 2023.
+It is the final Drowning Pool album recorded with vocalist Jasen Moreno before his departure in 2023.
 The album was announced August 5 along with the release of lead single "Mind Right".
 Second single "Choke" was released August 26, and third single "A Devil More Damned" released September 24.
 Strike a Nerve is the first studio album from Drowning Pool since Hellelujah (2016), making it the longest gap between two studio albums.
 The album also marked the first time in the band's history that they had recorded three studio albums with the same singer, Jasen Moreno, who appeared on Hellelujah and its 2013 predecessor Resilience.

 Background

 In an interview with Loudwire's Todd Fooks, vocalist Jasen Moreno explained that he was "hesitant to talk about the lyrical content.
 I'm being evasive because of cancel culture and all that.
 Let's just say... it was one of those occasions where I wanted to speak my mind on certain political feelings (that I had).
 I really hesitate to use the band as a political platform to push my agendas, I really shy away from that.
 (But) I was really frustrated with the world I was seeing around me."